-Rosa 'Amy Grant' bears light pink blooms in a classic hybrid tea form that are poised on glossy, disease-resistant foliage.
+Rosa 'Amy Grant' bears light pink blooms in a classic hybrid tea form poised on glossy, disease-resistant foliage.
 The plant grows 2 feet tall and wide.
 Zones 5-9

 Rosa 'Baby Boomer' offers gorgeous, baby-pink blooms atop long stems, so they're perfect cut flowers.
 The foliage is glossy and dark green.
 Plants grow 2 feet tall and wide.
 Zones 5-10

-Rosa 'Carrot Top' bears double petal-packed, sizzling-orange flowers.
+Rosa 'Carrot Top' bears double-petal, sizzling orange flowers.
 The rounded plants grow 12-16 inches high.
 Zones 5-9

 Rosa 'Dancing Flame' features cerise-pink edging on yellow petals.
-An abundant bloomer, it also features glossy, disease-resistant foliage.
+An abundant bloomer, it also has glossy, disease-resistant foliage.
 It grows to 2 feet tall and wide.
 Zones 5-9

 Rosa 'Gourmet Popcorn' produces cascading clusters of fragrant snowy-white flowers all season on a disease-resistant plant.
 It grows 2 feet tall.
 Zones 5-9